sourav-bk/Golang/Topic/DB.md

     - SET TRANSACTION: Specifies characteristics for the transaction, such as isolation levels

+## Joint and types of joins In RDBMS?

+Join is an operation in DBMS(Database Management System) that combines the rows of two or more tables based on related columns between them.
+The main purpose of join is to retrieve the data from multiple tables in other words Join is used to perform multi-table queries.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Q. What is the difference between DDL and DML?'
 Q. What is a primary key in a database, and how is it used to uniquely identify records?